Eric Ellington

 Eric Ellington (May 15, 1889 – November 24, 1913) was a United States Naval and later Army officer.
 He was one of the first U. S. servicemen to be killed in an airplane crash.
 A United States Naval Academy graduate, his nickname at the Academy was "Polly".

 Early life

 Ellington was born in North Carolina in 1889 to Sheriff Jesse T. Ellington and his second wife Sallie Williamson.
-He had 6 half siblings from his father's first marriage.
+He had six half siblings from his father's first marriage.
 His mother died in 1901 when Eric was 12 and he went to live with an older half-brother John Ellington and finished grade school.
 He graduated from high school in 1905 at 16.

 U.S. Navy

-Ellington started at the Naval Academy at sixteen.
+Ellington started at the Naval Academy at age 16.
 He graduated in 1909 third in his class and received a Bachelor's Degree.
 He spent the next two years in mandated Naval being commissioned an Ensign in June 1911.
 He resigned his commission in November 1911 to accept a commission the U. S. Army.